j3lte/j3lte/README.md

 <h3>Who am i?</h3>

-I'm a Front-end Developer who enjoys building reusable components and solutions.
+I'm a Full Stack Developer who enjoys building reusable solutions.
 I'm fun to work with, enjoy coding and using creativity.
+Have been doing mostly Front End development in the past years, but made the transition to broader stacks last year (2022).
+I enjoy Typescript, Deno, Serverless technologies and Docker.

+Check out my [freelance website](https://caffcode.com) for more info.

 <br />
 <p align="center">